 - 7.1.
 Legislation requires that all historical evidence is investigated which, on the balance of probabilities, may support the allegation that the route in question may or may not be a byway open to all traffic. - 7.2.
 The 1823 Price's map shows the route in question.
-The route is marked by parallel broken lines for most of it length which suggest that the route is a minor unfenced road passing through Minet Com (Minet Common).
+The route is marked by parallel solid and broken lines which suggest that the route is firstly a minor fenced road until it enters Minet Com (Minet Common) then it continues as an unfenced road through the common.
 Therefore, as it is shown on this map it was clearly constructed pre-1835.

 7.3.
 The Greenwood Map (scale 1 inch to statute mile), published in 1830, shows the route on a similar alignment as the Price's map and the 1922 Ordnance Survey map.
-Again the route is depicted as a minor unfence road passing through Minet Common.
+Again the route is depicted as a minor fenced road leading to Minet Common and then passing through the Common as an unfence road.

 - 7.4.
 The 1830 maps do not usually extend to the detail required for the depiction of footpaths.
 In some locations marked on the Greenwoods maps there are recorded differences between footways and roads which is not shown at this location.
 The depiction of the route in question on this map suggests that the route is higher in category to that of a footpath. - 7.5.
-Although the 1830 Greenwoods map depicts the route in question, it is known that the Greenwoods map is poorer copy than that of the other mapping therefore other documents need to be investigated prior to the determination of public status of the route in question. - 7.6.
+Although the 1830 Greenwoods map depicts the route in question, it is known that the Greenwoods map is a poorer copy than that of the other mapping therefore other documents need to be investigated prior to the determination of public status of the route in question. - 7.6.
 The David and Charles Map (scale 1 inch to statute mile), Sheet 68 dated 1 May 1830, does show the route in question.